summeratsummer/stl_downloader_fusion_script/README.md

 What it exports:

-1. ll components in the design
+1. All components in the design
 2. All occurrences in the assembly
 3. Each as separate STL files with original names